StarRocks/starrocks/docs/faq/loading/Broker_load_faq.md

 ## 3. When I load ORC-formatted data by using Broker Load, what do I do if the "ErrorMsg: type:ETL_RUN_FAIL; msg:Cannot cast '<slot 6>' from VARCHAR to ARRAY<VARCHAR(30)>" error occurs?

 The source data file has different column names than the destination StarRocks table.
 In this situation, you must use the `SET` clause in the load statement to specify the column mapping between the file and the table.
 When executing the `SET` clause, StarRocks needs to perform a type inference, but it fails in invoking the [cast](../../sql-reference/sql-functions/cast.md) function to transform the source data to the destination data types.
-To resolve this issue, make sure that the source data file have the same column names as the destination StarRocks table.
+To resolve this issue, make sure that the source data file has the same column names as the destination StarRocks table.
 As such, the `SET` clause is not needed and therefore StarRocks does not need to invoke the cast function to perform data type conversions.
 Then the Broker Load job can be run successfully.

 ## 4. The Broker Load job does not report errors, but why am I unable to query the loaded data?